mschoenebeck/zeos-validator/README.md

 # ZEOS Validator

 How to set up a validator node on a fresh `Ubuntu 22.04`.
-Your machine should have 64 GB of RAM, 500 GB to 1TB of SSD memory, several high-clock CPU cores and a broadband connection with low latency.
+Your machine should have 64 GB of RAM, 500 GB to 1TB of SSD memory, a fast CPU with several cores and a broadband internet connection with low latency.

 ## Prerequisites